Most Concise A-Level Chemistry Revision Notes

 AQA, Edexcel OCR A&B Chemistry Revision Notes/Revision Cards

 These condensed Revision Notes (Revision Cards/Flashcards) are an effective and successful way to prepare for exams.
 They contain all the necessary exam knowledge in a short, easy to memorize form.
 They break topics down to 1 or 2 pages of what you need to know.
 Each page covers the key facts, such as definitions and equations, without the distraction of unnecessary information.
-Having been a successful Chemistry Tutor (with currently only one slot left) for eighteen years, my knowledge and experience of A-level Chemistry exams is reflected in the content of these notes:
+Having been a successful Chemistry Tutor for eighteen years, my knowledge and experience of A-level Chemistry exams is reflected in the content of these notes:

 – Written in line with official mark schemes to ensure you are getting top grades.